 Similarity Measure and Similarity Scaling

 Feature-based similarity measures have been very successful in predicting conceptual data including typicality judgments (e.g., Dry & Storms, 2009).
 Since adjectives often correspond to concept features, standard feature listing tasks used for concrete nouns cannot be applied here.
 However, previous studies have shown that word association data capture the semantic representation well among a wide range of concepts (De Deyne, Peirsman, & Storms, 2009).
+For example, using a similarity judgments task, De Deyne, Peirsman and Storms found that similarity measures derived from word associations provided a good account for the judgment of animal r(300) = .85, and artifact concepts, r(435) = .76.
+While these values are slightly lower than the golden standard obtained using a similarity measure derived from judged semantic features (.89 for both domains), word association norms are more versatile since they are not restricted to defining information but capture thematic information as well.
 To derive a similarity space from word associations, we relied on existing norms (De Deyne & Storms, 2008; De Deyne, Navarro, & Storms, 2012).
 The adjective exemplars were part of a dataset containing more than 12,500 cue words.
 For each word, 300 association responses were collected and the association responses were tabulated.
 The meaning of each adjective is represented by the association response distribution, which encodes the number of times a certain association was generated to the adjective cue.
 Using these distributions, similarity indices were derived in a manner identical to that in De Deyne et al. (2009).
 First, the counts were transformed using a t-score measure of concordance following a proposal by Church, Gale, Hanks, and Hindle (1991).
 Next, the similarity between two adjectives was calculated using the cosine measure.
 This was done for all adjective combinations in a category.
 These were then subjected to multidimensional scaling (MDS; Borg & Groenen, 1997), which converts the similarities between a category’s exemplars into distances between points in a multidimensional space.

 For each of the twelve categories solutions with dimensions varying from 2 to 6 were obtained.
 Kruskal (1964) suggests that solutions with a stress-value (i.e., a measure of the discrepancy between the input similarities and the output distances) exceeding .10 should not be considered for further analyses.
 Using this criterion to select the lowest dimensionality, results in dimensionalities with a mode of 4.
 A full description of the dimensionality and the stress values for each category is shown in the second and third column of Table 2.